alexhigley/lab1-start/README.md

 #### Goal:  Learn the basics of core development tools
 For this first exercise, there will be very little coding, because we'll focus on getting used to using git, GitHub, the ICDS-ACI Portal (or your local copy of Julia if you prefer), Julia and the Pluto notebook environment.

-Start at the course website where it offers [help getting setup to complete this lab using ICDS-ACI](https://psuastro528.github.io/tips/aci/initial_setup/).
-A link that will trigger GitHub Classroom to create your private repository to start from was provided via the first course announcement.
+Start at the course website where it offers [help getting setup to complete this lab using ICDS-ACI](https://psuastro528.github.io/Fall2023/tips/aci/initial_setup/).
+A link that will trigger GitHub Classroom to create your private repository to start from was provided via Canvas.
 Once you get a terminal on ACI (or your local machine if you prefer), clone _your_ repository (and not the generic lab1-start).
 Then start julia and Pluto, open the Pluto notebook in ex1.jl and start working through ex1.jl.

 ## Exercise 2